tsto3616/U.stenocephala/readme.md

 3. The relative expression of ESPs detected through proteomics.

 This hybrid approach is ideal to circumevent the mismatch between transcritpomic expression levels and protein levels - observed fior nematode ESPs REF.
 In addition, it avoids assumptions of over expressed genes representing ESPs.
 It also enables the detection fo ESPs that are infrequently expressed, perhaps in response to the move towards a symbonic relationship - rather than a pathogenic relationship with the host.
 The most significant of all benefits; however, is its ability to provide the foundations for the quantification of ESPs in the absence of proteomic measures of abundance.
 This would be of great benefit to the study of *U. stenocephala* considering that the only two proteomic studies of *U. stenocephala* REFS fail to quantify the abundance of ESPs. testing 1234

-DOW, C., W. F. JARRETT, F. W. JENNINGS, W. I. McINTYRE, and W. MULLIGAN.
-1959.
-“The production of active immunity against the canine hookworm Uncinaria stenocephala.”
-Journal of the American Veterinary Medical Association 135 (October): 407–11.

-Gibbs, H. C. 1958.
-“On the Gross and Microscopic Lesions Produced by the Adults and Larvae of Dochmoides Stenocephala (Raillet, 1884) in the Dog.”
-Can J Comp Med Vet Sci 22 (11): 382–85. <https://www.ncbi.nlm.nih.gov/pubmed/17649092>.

-Gorski, P, M Krawiec, JM Behnke, and H Wędrychowicz.
-1999.
-“Mast Cell, Eosinophil and IgE Antibody Response of BALB/c Mice to Percutaneous Infection with the Canine Hookworm Uncinaria Stenocephala.”

-Martinez-Moreno, F. J., S. Hernandez, E. Lopez-Cobos, C. Becerra, I. Acosta, and A. Martinez-Moreno.
-2007.
-“Estimation of Canine Intestinal Parasites in Cordoba (Spain) and Their Risk to Public Health.”
-Vet Parasitol 143 (1): 7–13. <https://doi.org/10.1016/j.vetpar.2006.08.004>.

-Miller, T. A. 1968.
-“Pathogenesis and Immunity in Hookworm Infection.”
-Trans R Soc Trop Med Hyg 62 (4): 473–89. [https://doi.org/10.1016/0035-9203(68)90130-2](https://doi.org/10.1016/0035-9203(68)90130-2){.uri}.